pratikhalurkar/Energy-efficient-car-using-multi-linear-regression/Readme.md

-Pratik Amol Halurkar

-Module 2 assignment

-ALY6020: Predictive Analytics (CRN: 20356)

-Prof. Justin Grosz

-3/3/2024
+# Energy efficient car using multi linear regression

 # Introduction

-The main goal of the assignment for the second week is to develop a reliable predictive model for a prominent car manufacturer known for producing large vehicles.
+The main goal of the project is to develop a reliable predictive model for a prominent car manufacturer known for producing large vehicles.
 The objective is to identify the essential features that have a substantial impact on achieving improved gas